-Further information on our marking and moderation assessments is available on our WJEC and Eduqas websites.
+Further information on marking and moderation assessments is available on our WJEC and Eduqas websites.

-WJEC follows all JCQ procedures including procedures for Post Results Services, Appeals, Malpractice, Special Consideration, Access Arrangements and Reasonable Adjustments.
+WJEC follows JCQ procedures as documented for Post Results Services, Appeals, Suspected Malpractice, Special Consideration, Access Arrangements and Reasonable Adjustments.

 If an appeal is being made on the grounds that WJEC has not applied its own or JCQ procedures consistently, properly and fairly in arriving at judgements or in conducting a clerical check, review of marking or moderation, the appeal must provide specific supporting evidence of which procedure has not been properly applied.